stashed/docs/docs/addons/nats/authentications/token/index.md

 ### Create Stream and Publish Messages

-Now, we are going to exec into the nats-box pod, create a stream and publish some messages into it.
+Now, we are going to exec into the nats-box pod, create a stream and publish some messages into the stream.

 ```bash
 ❯ kubectl get pod -n demo -l app=sample-nats-box